You've Already Proven You Belong Here.

 Hi, I'm Heather.

-That experience is the foundation of my coaching work.
+That experience is the foundation of this work.

 I'm not a certified coach with a framework I learned in a classroom.
 I'm a scientist and leader who has lived this, studied it, and built a practice around helping other women in STEM do the same — with more clarity, less friction, and a lot more confidence in their own voice.